 I give my consent for my child

-DOB: \\\\\
+DOB:

+ADDRESS:

-to be allowed to carry and administer his/her Inhaler while he/she is in school:
+to be allowed to carry and administer his/ he/she is in school: her Inhaler while

+Nan ne of medication:

-Name of medication: Procedures to be taken in the event of an emergency:
+Procedures to be tal ken in the event of an emergency:

-I confirm that this agreement will continue until I instruct the school in writing for the agreement to cease.

-By signing this consent form I agree and confirm that my child will adhere to the following requirements:

-- The medication will only be administered as directed on the printed pharmacy label. - My child will take full responsibility for the safe management of the medication while they are at school. - · The medication is prescribed in the name of my child. - The medication is for their sole use and will not be given to any other student.
+ease. y signing this consent form I agree and consequirements: The medication will only be adminis My child will take full responsibility for at school.
+The medication is prescribed in the The medication is for their sole use and will not be given to any other student.

-Name (PRINT)

-Signature Date

-Relationship to the student

-Record of receipt by school

-Name (PRINT)
+00-02-07

 Signature

+elationship to the student 100

+ecord of receipt by school

+lame (PRINT)

+ignature

+WICKERSLEY PARTNERSHIP TRUST CONSENT FOR A STUDENT TO CARRY AN AUTO-INJECTOR (MP4)